Emmotes/ic_spoilers/docs/minthara.md

     "id": 2118,
     "flavour_text": "",
     "description": {
-        "desc": "Minthara provides benefits based on the number of Strife stacks she has.^3+ Strife stacks: Unyielding: Minthara increases her health by $(amount___2)% for each Strife stack she has, stacking additively.^5+ Strife stacks: Piercing: Monsters affected by at least two Soul Branding stacks lose an additional armor or segmented health piece when they are attacked.^7+ Strife stacks: Scarring: When Minthara damages an enemy, she immediately applies the maximum possible number of Soul Branding stacks.^9+ Strife stacks: Nobility: Increase the base value of Noble of Menzoberranzan by $(amount___5)%."
+        "desc": "Minthara provides benefits based on the number of Strife stacks she has.^3+ Strife stacks: Unyielding: Minthara increases her health by $(amount___2)% for each Strife stack she has, stacking additively.^5+ Strife stacks: Piercing: Monsters affected by at least two Soul Branding stacks lose an additional armor or segmented health piece when they are attacked.^7+ Strife stacks: Scarring: When Minthara damages an enemy, she immediately applies the maximum possible number of Soul Branding stacks.^9+ Strife stacks: Nobility: Increases the base value of Noble of Menzoberranzan by $(amount___5)%."
     },
     "effect_keys": [
         {